Original Medicare Part B typically covers 80% of equipment rental costs if –

 What coverage do you get with Medicare Advantage Plans ?

-To find out exactly what the process is for get your DME through an Advantage plan, you will need to contact your plan provider and ask about their network doctors and suppliers.
+To find out exactly what the process is for getting your DME through an Advantage plan, you will need to contact your plan provider and ask about their network of doctors and suppliers.